Arjun (2004 film): Production

 The film was produced by Mahesh's brother Ramesh.
-This was Mahesh's last film released before he married Namratha Shirodhkar.
-On the other hand, this was the first movie (and the last as of July 2008) for Keerthi Reddy after her marriage.
+This was Mahesh's last film released before he married Namrata Shirodkar.
+On the other hand, this was the first movie (and the last as of July 2008) of Keerthi Reddy after her marriage.
 The film was launched at Padmalaya Studios in Hyderabad on 18 July 2003, to which the whole unit of the film attended.
-The Technical team, except for Art and Lyrics, were retained from Mahesh-Gunasekhar's previous film, Okkadu.
-The Filming had a single schedule which started from 18 July itself.
+The technical team, except for art and lyrics, were retained from Mahesh-Gunasekhar's previous film, Okkadu.
+The filming had a single schedule which started from 18 July itself.
 Mahesh played a role similar to the one he played in Okkadu, while Shriya Saran was hired as the heroine opposite him.
 Keerthi Reddy played the role of Mahesh's sister and paired with Raja in the film.
-Prakash Raj played the role of Bala Nayakar, the last heir of the Nayakar dynasty who were well known in the History of Madurai while Saritha made a comeback to Telugu cinema after 16 years in the role of Andal, the wife of Nayakar.
+Prakash Raj played the role of Bala Nayakar, the last heir of the Nayakar dynasty who were well known in the history of Madurai while Saritha made a comeback to Telugu cinema after 16 years in the role of Andal, the wife of Nayakar.

-The main attraction of the film was the colossal set of Madurai Meenakshi Temple created by art director Padma Sri Thota Tharani.
+The main attraction of the film was the colossal set of Madurai Meenakshi Temple created by art director Thota Tharani.
 Its details were revealed on 29 September 2003 by the production unit via a press meet.
 Thota Tharani, along with the director and his team, stayed in Madurai Meenakshi Temple for 15 days.
 He drew his sketches to the minute details and replicated them in Hyderabad.
 The initial estimate of the Temple set cost was ₹ 2.5 crores which were supposed to be built in three months.
 But, it took six months with over 500 workers constructing the set.
 The total cost of this set turned out to be ₹ 4 crores.
 This set was constructed in a 5-acre space of Padmalaya Studios near Gandipet.
 This set consist of Gaali Gopuram, Pond and Garbhagudi.
 The set had a lifetime of 3 years with resistance to all types of climatic conditions.
 Thota Tharani used 90 tons of iron in the construction of this temple set for longevity.
 90 tons of iron itself cost around 42 lakhs.
 The pond in the temple has a depth of 3 feet.
 It took five days of continuous filling using five motors to fill the water.
 The Gaali Gopuram is of 130 feet, which is equivalent to the original Gaali Gopuram at Madurai temple.
 A set of temple priests from Madurai came to this set and installed a replica idol of Meenakshi Amman in the Garbhagudi.
 This traditional installation took 8 hours (from 6 am to 2 pm).
 Gunasekhar used 25 powerful generation sets for a song to be shot in the temple in night effect.